LeFnord/grape-starter/README.md

 ## Why the next one?

 - build up a playground for your ideas, prototypes, testing behaviour … whatever
-- no assumtions about a backend/ORM, ergo no restrictions, only a pure grape/rack skeleton with a nice documentation
+- ~~no assumtions about~~ you can choose, if you want to use a backend/ORM, ergo no restrictions, only a pure grape/rack skeleton with a nice documentation

 ## Usage